Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 I applied to a job as a software developer at a bank.
 The job ad says one open position; even if it was a hundred open positions they would have already filled.
 My profile fit perfectly with the job requirements but I didn't even get a call.
 They keep it open for months, but the job doesn't actually exist.
+These are known as ghost jobs, and overwhelmingly *waste the time* of applicants (therefore, in my opinion, should be made illegal).
 I believe most jobs I apply to are like that, they don't really exist, and are just there for internal research, or to fulfill some legal requirement as they wait for their nepo hire.
 At least, everyone in Spain seems to take as common knowledge that in this country, nepotism trumps above everything else.